ollyhite/Bringx_assignment_1/README.md

 ## Description

-This is a US state searching website.
+A US state searching website.
+Build with a typeahead in HTML, CSS, JQuery.

 ## Usage